gilbert-noriega-ii/zillow-clustering-project/README.md

 ___

 ### Goals
 > My goal for this project is to create a model that will find what is driving the errors in the Zestimates of single unit properties in 2017 by including clustering methodologies.
-We will deliver the following in a github repository:
+I will deliver the following in a github repository:
 >
 > - A clearly named final notebook.
 This notebook will be what I present and will contain plenty of markdown documentation and cleaned up code.
 > - A README that explains what the project is, how to reproduce you work, and your notes from project planning